 Another option is the microloan, which you cannot even obtain from a standard lending institution.
 In its place, you get a microloan from a microlender.

 Another possibility is company credit cards.
-Having said that, know that company credit cards must be repaid just like individual credit cards.
-A very high credit utilization rate of over 30% can lower your company credit scores.
-The utilization rate is the amount of credit you use as divided by the total amount of credit available to your business.
+Having said that, know that company credit cards must be repaid just like personal credit cards.

 So this can make it harder to borrow money or get another business credit card.
 Hence you should be vigilant with these and pay them off as quickly as is practical.

-You can get specialized financing to buy things you need to get your business started.
+Get specialized financing to buy things you need to get your business started.
 Equipment financing and leasing is available to buy new equipment.
 Get loans to put up commercial signs.
-You can even get loans to get graphic wraps for vehicles.

 Your best bet is collateral-based loans.
 Use your assets as collateral.
 The rates are often 5% or less.
 Your personal credit rating doesn’t matter.

 The types of collateral you can use include: your 401(k), stocks, existing inventory, and accounts receivable.